aphadeon/OpenGame.exe/README.md

 Building Process
 ----------------
-Mono compatibility is a priority, but had to be broken temporarily while I port my unorganized clustermess into this neat and tidy (by comparison) repository for you all.
-So for the time being, only Visual Studios on a Windows platform is supported.
-Expect this to change in the not-too-distant future.

-First you will have to clone the repository - recent versions of Git will take care of cloning the submodules for you.
-Older versions will have to manually use the git command to initialize submodules and clone them, like so:

-*git submodule init*

-*git submodule update*

-We also use NuGet to manage our OpenTK dependency- as long as you have package resolution enabled, this process should run automatically and install the OpenTK library.
+We also use NuGet to manage dependencies- as long as you have package resolution enabled, this process should run automatically and install the required libraries.

-Once you have the repository cloned and the submodules initialized, open OpenGame.exe.sln, select a configuration (Debug or Release), and build.
-I have a pre-build step which makes use of a special batch file (the batch file is located under /Tools/ if you want to peek under the hood) to build the dependency libraries and copy their binaries to a more suitable location.
-This does check if they already exist, so should you feel the need to rebuild those, just delete /lib/bin/.

-After building the dependencies, it should continue to build the executable itself, and copy the dependent DLLs to the binary directory, and you should be all set.

-For the intrepid who refuse to believe that Mono support is not ready yet, please be aware that when switching between Visual Studio and Mono, you need to delete /obj/ to avoid a weird .NET bug.
+A pre-build step exists, which invokes *Tools/build-deps.bat*, which copies the libraries to their expected location in the Debug and Release binary output folders.

+Basically, clone and build in Visual Studio should be all there is to it.
+Mono/Xamarin Studio (using xbuild) support is a high priority, but will not work correctly until further development.

-After building, you may drop an RPG Maker project directly in the /bin/{Release|Debug} folder for simple testing, or copy the output files to your RPG Maker Project directory and run it from there.
+After building, you may drop an RPG Maker project directly in the output folder for simple testing, or copy the output files to your RPG Maker Project directory and run it from there.